 Many employers match up to 3-5% of the contributions, meaning that if you contribute 3% of your salary each year and your employer contributes an additional 3%, then you have 6% contributed to a 401(k) each year – that’s huge!

 If you’re like many Americans and are struggling with everyday expenses right now, these tips should help you get on track and maintain a steady, healthy budget without compromising your finances today or in the future.
-For more financial tips, visit the Slavic401k blog.
-For additional assistance, use Slavic401k’s retirement calculators to help you plan for the future.
+For additional assistance, use Slavic Wealth Management to help you plan for the future.